 Noriko was born in Nagoya.
 During her childhood she moved around Japan following her father’s office transfer.
 She especially liked her time in Shizuoka, facing Mt Fuji.
 She now lives in Minoo (in the suburb of Osaka).
 Noriko graduated from Hiroshima university.
 She’s been to Malaysia, Thailand and Europe (Germany and Bulgaria).
 Her hobbies are hiking, reading and surfing.

 Vincent Penez is from south France “La Provence”.
 He graduated from the ISEG Paris Institute.
 Vincent lived one year in Los Angeles and another year in Barcelona.
 He is now enjoying life in Japan and works in the guest relations section of Japanese Guest Houses.
 Hobbies include football (he is a big Fan of Olympique de Marseille), cycling and hiking.

 -Osaka-Koyasan and return the next day.
 Distance: 240 kms in 2 days

--Kawanishi (near Osaka) - Kinosaki Onsen and return the next day; Distance: 300 kms in 2 days
+-Kawanishi (near Osaka) - Kinosaki Onsen and return the next day; Distance: 300 kms (186 miles) in 2 days